 Please note that the UK and Ireland are NOT part of the Schengen agreement.

 A Schengen visa is applied for at the Embassy or Consulate of the Schengen country in which you will be spending the most nights on your trip to the Schengen space.
 If you are only visiting one country on your trip then you apply for your visa at the Consulate of this Schengen country.

 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping and tipping.
 Please also remember the following specific recommendations when planning your trip.

-It is recommended to bring a combination of EURO cash, credit and debit cards.
+The currency in Iceland in the Icelandic Krona (ISK).
+It is recommended to bring a combination of cash, credit and debit cards.